get in touch

 We also conduct an enhanced DBS check (formerly a CRB check) on all tutors.
 Unfortunately, even if you have previously had a DBS check, we will need to run another one.

-No, you will only be asked to tutor one subject in a Get Further programme (although you can change subjects if you choose to complete the programme for a subsequent year and you meet the eligibility criteria and attend the training for each subject).
+No, you will only be asked to tutor one subject in a Get Further programme (although you can tutor in both subjects if you meet the eligibility criteria and attend the training for each subject).

-At the moment, Get Further works with students attending colleges in London and Cambridge, but we are seeking to expand the programme to other regions in England, including Yorkshire and the Humber, the West Midlands and the North East.
-If you are based outside of these areas and are interested in taking part in Get Further, please get in touch to discuss the options.
+In previous years, Get Further delivered programmes in London and the South East.
+For 20/21, we are expanding the programme to other regions in England, including Yorkshire and the Humber, the West Midlands and the North East.
+If you are interested in applying to Get Further, please get in touch to discuss the options.